whether-jacket/weather-app-2020-ios/README.md

 # Weather App 2020 iOS
-An app show casing iOS's best practices as of 2020.
+App aspiring to show casing iOS's best practices as of 2020 along with developer goodies.
+####  👷‍♂️Under construction 🚧

 ## User features
 - Search cities you'd like to view temperatures of.